CN-UPB/DeepCoMP/README.md

 Dev plan:

+0. Experiment with rllib and existing environments in separate rl-experiments repo
 1. Switch to rllib and verify single-UE case still works as before.
 Keep working stable baselines code in separate branch
 2. Move to multi-user and multi-UE environment with rllib